 Do you ever feel like your teeth hurt for no reason?
 It may be a symptom of bruxism, which is chronic grinding and clenching of the teeth.
 Bruxism can lead to dental problems such as increased tooth sensitivity, gum recession, and even cracked or chipped teeth.
 Not only that, but it could also cause abnormal facial muscle strain, headaches, and TMJ (temporomandibular joint disorder).
 Over time this can become serious and eventually lead to jaw dysfunction and tooth loss.

-Bruxism may not have a specific cure yet, but it can be managed through diverse treatments such as lifestyle adjustments like abstaining from caffeine or alcohol prior to going to sleep and wearing night guards in order to protect the teeth from further destruction.
+Bruxism may not have a specific cure yet, but it can be managed through diverse treatments such as lifestyle adjustments like abstaining from caffeine or alcohol prior to going to sleep and wearing mouth guards in order to protect the teeth from further destruction.
 To decrease symptoms of bruxism, stress control strategies including meditation and yoga are also beneficial.
 A few medications that include muscle relaxants or antidepressants could help reduce extreme signs for certain individuals.

 In terms of addressing bruxism, an early diagnosis is imperative.
 Scheduled visits at the dentist will enable them to examine your oral welfare closely so any indications of bruxism won't go unnoticed promptly.
 This way, you'll get timely treatment before more severe health problems occur later on down the road.
 Naturally, if discomfort due to jaw pain and teeth grinding shows up during nighttime hours, don’t hesitate to get professional support straight away because delaying necessary assistance might just bear negative consequences eventually.